Mean field theory of spin glasses: Diluted models and optimization problems

 where $N_0$ is the number of $0$--occurrence variables.
 This set of solutions and $X'$ are respectively called {\it cluster of solutions} and {\it seed of the cluster}.
 Taking the logarithm of (\ref{defxorclu}) and dividing by $N$, we obtain the following expression for the entropy of the reconstructed cluster from seed $X'$,

-The average value of this entropy can be calculated from the knowledge of the average values of the $\nu_T$s.
-As equations were carefully introduced in opposite order to their removal, the expectation value of $\nu_T-1$ (conditioned to population ${\sf N}(T)$) can be estimated from the analysis of the previous section and is equal to $2\, p_1(M'+1-T)$ with $p_1$ given in (\ref{probpxor}), and we end up with
+The average value of this entropy can be calculated from the knowledge of the average values of the $\nu_R$s.
+Note that time $R$ of the reconstruction process corresponds to time $T = 1 + M- M'-R$ of the leaf removal process.
+As equations were carefully introduced in opposite order to their removal, the expectation value of $\nu_R-1$ (conditioned to population ${\sf N}(T)$, at time $T = 1+M-M'-R $) can be estimated from the analysis of the previous section and is equal to $2\, p_1(1+M-M'-R)$ with $p_1$ given in (\ref{probpxor}).
+Changing variable from $R$ back to $T$ and taking the limit $N\to\io$ we end up with

 where the first term comes from the contribution $n_0(0)$ (\ref{initcondxor}) of absent variables, and $t^*$ is the time at which the leaf removal procedure halts.

 For small ratios $\a$, ${\cal S}'$ is empty, and so is $X'$.
 The halt time $t^*=\a$ and integration of (\ref{sentxor}) with the help of (\ref{sol}) leads to the simple result $s(\a) =(1 -\a)\log 2$.
 As we have reconstructed all possible solutions of ${\cal S}$ from the empty $X'$, $s$ coincides with the total entropy $s_{tot}$ of solutions, that in this case coincides with $\frac1N \log \overline{\NN}$.
 At such small ratios the fluctuations of $\NN$ are not important.